 TriMet bus #63 also goes from Providence Park in downtown to Washington Park, with stops near the International Rose Test Garden and Japanese Garden, and the Oregon Zoo, Portland Children’s Museum and World Forestry Center Discovery Museum.

-From May through Labor Day, the Washington Park free shuttle stops at all the park’s major attractions, as well as the Washington Park MAX station.
-From June to Labor Day, the shuttle runs every 15 minutes from 9 a.m. to 7 p.m. daily.
-Between Labor Day and Oct.
-31, and between May 1 and Memorial Day, the shuttle runs on weekends only.
+From April through October, the free Explore Washington Park shuttle stops at all the park’s major attractions, as well as the Washington Park MAX station.
+From May–September, the shuttle runs every 15 minutes from 9 a.m. to 7 p.m. daily.
+In October and April, the shuttle runs on weekends only.